Getting Over the Edge

 The instructor explained the mechanics of rappelling and we did a little play-acting on the ground.
 I watched them demonstrate our first task, rappelling down the side of a two-story building.
 It didn't look too difficult from where I was standing.
 But when they told us to climb the ladder to the top of the building I snapped to attention.
 I wondered if anyone else felt like throwing up.

-I was supposed to grab the rope above me with my, non-dominant, left hand, and use my right hand behind me to control my descent.
+I was supposed to grab the rope above me with my non-dominant left hand and use my right hand behind me to control my descent.
 My instincts told me to latch onto the rope with both hands and hang on for dear life.
 But they insisted, so I did what I was told.
 They backed me up to the edge of the roof.
-My legs were shaking so hard the airman couldn’t help but laugh.
+My legs were shaking so violently the airman helping me laughed.
 I would have laughed too but I was too busy watching my life flash before my eyes.
 After finally getting over the edge, the rest went pretty smoothly.

 Now they told us we were ready for the platform.
 I was blinded by fear and have no idea how I even got to the top.
 An airman threaded the rope through my gear and was tightening my helmet strap under my chin.
 “Remember to count to three before you pull up, so you'll clear the beam,” he said.
 At this point I couldn’t even remember my name and he wanted me to remember to count to three?